neiz/MVC4/README.md

 =================

 This is a customized compilation of the standard ASP.NET MVC4 framework.
 Since MVC4 is packaged with jQueryUI by default, this has been removed and replaced with Twitter's Bootstrap.

+The included solutions are:

+MVCSample
+MVCSample.Test

 Authors